hdl/containers/doc/sphinx/dev/Contributing.rst

    HDL_REGISTRY=docker.io dockerDive python:slim-bullseye

+.. _Development:test:

 Test
 ----

-There is a test script in link:{repotree}test/[`test/`] for each image in this ecosystem, according to the following convention:
+There is a test script in :ghsrc:`test/ <test/>` for each image in this ecosystem, according to the following convention:

 *  Scripts for package images, ``/[ARCHITECTURE/][COLLECTION/]pkg/TOOL_NAME[/SUBNAME]``, are named ``TOOL_NAME[--SUBNAME].pkg.sh``.
 *  Scripts for other images, ``/[ARCHITECTURE/][COLLECTION/]NAME[/SUBNAME]``, are named ``NAME[--SUBNAME].sh``.
 *  Other helper scripts are named ``_*.sh``.

-Furthermore, `hdl/smoke-test <https://github.com/hdl/smoke-tests>`__ is a submodule of this repository (link:{repotree}test/[`test/smoke-test`]).
+Furthermore, `hdl/smoke-test <https://github.com/hdl/smoke-tests>`__ is a submodule of this repository (:ghsrc:`test/smoke-test <test>`).
 Smoke-tests contains fine grained tests that cover the most important functionalities of the tools.
 Those are used in other packaging projects too.
 Therefore, container tests are expected to execute the smoke-tests corresponding to the tools available in the image, before executing more specific tests.

 ``pyHDLC test`` allows testing the runnable and package images.